Voting in elections – where and how to vote

 Where to vote

-The place where you vote is called a polling place.
-Polling locations are usually located in public facilities such as schools, churches, or sports halls.
+The place where you vote is called a polling station.
+Polling stations are usually located in public facilities such as schools, churches, or sports halls.
+You can use a locator to find your local polling station.

 If you know that you will not be able to vote in person, you can request an absentee ballot.
 An absentee ballot is also called a mail-in ballot because you fill the ballot out at home and mail it.
 This is a good option for people who are away during the election or for people who cannot get to the polling place for other reasons.